Love will win. Love must win, or we all lose.

 In sum, then, Jesus’ kingdom teaching was overwhelmingly non-violent and constructive in orientation, Jesus’ kingdom actions were overwhelmingly non-violent and restorative in nature, and these realities need to govern how seemingly contradictory realities are understood.

 It’s important to note that none of this makes Jesus into a modern pacifist.
-You don’t hear any prohibition of military service from Jesus even when interacting with Roman soldiers—in this he followed the example of John the Baptist (we Mennonites need to pause and reflect on this more).
-He doesn’t organize his followers toward collective acts of protest or resistance against the powers that be or their acts of violence.
+Jesus doesn’t use his interactions with Roman soldiers to rail against military violence—in this he followed the example of John the Baptist (we Mennonites need to pause and reflect on this more).
+He doesn’t focus his energies on organizing his followers toward collective acts of resistance against the powers that be or their acts of violence (notwithstanding his “protest march” into Jerusalem on Palm Sunday).
 He doesn’t develop a program of restorative justice in contrast to the retributive models of justice around him.
 He doesn’t establish hospitals or schools in war torn areas in order to build a peaceful society.

 Nevertheless, Jesus was a thoroughgoing peacenik—and his teachings and example provide the building blocks for a robust, active Christian pacifism that includes all these things, and more.